-Research and Discussion with an Aetna/CVS Executive
+Research and Discussion with a former Aetna/CVS Executive

 Softheon joined Aetna/CVS and HCEG (Healthcare Executive Group) to discuss successful member retention strategies.

 The cost of enrolling a new customer is seven to nine times more than retaining an existing one.
 How are carriers handling member retention efforts in the ACA marketplace?